-- In order to identify the primary energy used as an energy carrier (and not used as raw materials), the parameter may be calculated as the difference between the total input of primary energy and the input of energy resources used as raw materials. - Energy content of biomass used for feed or food purposes shall not be considered. - The net use of fresh water does not constitute a "water footprint" as potential environmental impacts due to the water use in different geographical locations is not captured.
-For this indicator: - Evaporation, transpiration, product integration, release into different drainage basins or the sea, displacement of water from one water resource type to another water resource type within a drainage basin (e.g. from groundwater to surface water) is included. - In-stream water use is not included. - For water used in closed loop processes (such as cooling system) and in power generation only the net water consumption (such as reintegration of water losses) should be considered. - Seawater shall not be included - Tap water or treated water (e.g. from a water treatment plant), or wastewater that is not directly released in the environment (e.g. sent to a wastewater treatment plant) are not elementary water flows, but intermediate flows from a process within the technosphere. - Additional transparency in terms of geographical location, type of water resource (e.g. groundwater, surface water), water quality and temporal aspects may be included as additional information.
+- For water used in closed loop processes (such as cooling system) and in power generation only the net water consumption (such as reintegration of water losses) should be considered. - Seawater shall not be included - Tap water or treated water (e.g. from a water treatment plant), or wastewater that is not directly released in the environment (e.g. sent to a wastewater treatment plant) are not elementary water flows, but intermediate flows from a process within the technosphere. - Additional transparency in terms of geographical location, type of water resource (e.g. groundwater, surface water), water quality and temporal aspects may be included as additional information.

-5.4.5.3.
+4.4.5.3.
 Waste production and output flows

-Waste generated along the whole life cycle production chains shall be treated following the technical specifications described in the General Programme Instructions.
-When the amount of waste or the output flows is from the life cycle inventory (LCI) are declared, the indicators in Table 4 and Table 5 shall be reported per functional unit or declared unit, and per life cycle stage.
+Waste generated along the whole life cycle production chains shall be treated following the technical specifications described in the Genera.
+When the amount of waste or the output flows is from the life cycle inventory (LCI) are declared, the indicators in Table 5 and Table 6 shall be reported per functional unit or declared unit, and per life cycle stage.